mariamnawaz1/Comparative-Genomics-Pipeline/README.md

 AMR and Virulence genes identified by AMRfinder

 ![image](https://github.gatech.edu/storage/user/56758/files/709a03ec-8940-481e-973d-d0763d359636)

-The first-line treatment for salmonella infections are fluoroquinolones, such as ciprofloxacin, and azithromycin.
+Markup : * The first-line treatment for salmonella infections are fluoroquinolones, such as ciprofloxacin, and azithromycin.
-Third-generation cephalosporins are also effective, and often they are the first antibiotic given if a salmonella infection is suspected but not confirmed.
+         * Third-generation cephalosporins are also effective, and often they are the first antibiotic given if a salmonella infection is suspected but not confirmed.
-S. Typhi rapidly acquires resistance to the antimicrobials that are being used in the community, but can also lose resistance once these drugs are withdrawn.
+         * S. Typhi rapidly acquires resistance to the antimicrobials that are being used in the community, but can also lose resistance once these drugs are withdrawn.
-Macrolides and Carbapenems are recommended treatments for drug resistant Salmonella infections
+         * Macrolides and Carbapenems are recommended treatments for drug resistant Salmonella infections

 ## Recommended Course of Action for the CDC & Other Entities